The four Danish emergency medical helicopters are of the type EC 135 P2e and H135, which are constructed by Airbus Helicopters.

 - Telephonics RDR1600 weather and search radar

-With the above equipment, the EC 135 P2e is certified and approved to fly:
+With the above equipment, all the helicopters are certified and approved to fly:

 - Using NVIS (night vision imaging system, NVG 3rd generation, i.e. night vision googles and maximum safety in the dark)